-We use stock options as a means of aligning the executive management team with the interests of our shareholders by ensuring that they have a direct interest in increasing shareholder value.
+We have historically used stock options as a means of aligning the executive management team with the interests of our shareholders by ensuring that they have a direct interest in increasing shareholder value.
 The stock options vest ratably over three years, and the holder must exercise vested options within 10 years of the original grant.
-We annually grant options to key management employees (except for Messrs.
-Reed, Vermeylen, O'Neill and Walsh) to link their financial opportunity to the overall performance of the Company.
+Starting in 2005 we annually granted options to key management employees (except for Messrs.
+Reed, Vermulen, O'Neill, McCully and Walsh) to link their financial opportunity to the overall performance of the Company.
 The first grants under this program were made on the first day of regular trading following the spin-off date.
-We have continued to use the anniversary of that date as the measurement date for all recurring option grants since that is the anniversary date of the Company.
+We have continued to use the anniversary of that date as the measurement date for all recurring option and equity grants since that is the anniversary date of the Company as a public entity.
 We also grant options to certain new employees.
-Historically these options have been dated as of the date of their employment or as of the last trading day of the month following their employment with the Company.
+Historically these options have been dated as of the date of their commencement of employment or as of the last trading day of the month following their employment with the Company.
 All of our option grants are approved prior to or on the grant date with a strike price equal to the closing price of our common stock on the NYSE on the date of grant.
 Messrs.
-Reed, Vermeylen, O'Neill and Walsh have not been granted options since the spin-off date because the original grant of options and performance-based restricted shares are designed to cover a three year period.
+Reed, Vermylen, O'Neill and Walsh were not granted options in 2006 or 2007 because the original grant of options as well as performance-based restricted stock and restricted stock units were designed to cover a period which ended January 2, 2008.

-In addition to stock options, we awarded 2% of the outstanding stock of the Company in the form of restricted shares and an additional 2% of the outstanding shares in the form of restricted stock units on June 28, 2005 to the original five management investors of the Company per their employment agreements.
+In addition to stock options, we awarded 2% of the outstanding stock of the Company in the form of restricted stock and an additional 2% of the outstanding shares in the form of restricted stock units on June 28, 2005 to the original five management investors of the Company per their employment agreements.
 These include Messrs.
-Reed, Vermeylen, O'Neill and Walsh, along with Mr. Nick McCully who retired in April 2006.
-All of the restricted stock and restricted stock units are performance based, which means the Company must meet certain performance goals in order for the award to vest.
+Reed, Vermylen, O'Neill and Walsh, along with Mr. McCully who retired in April 2006.
+All of the restricted stock and restricted stock units granted prior to 2008 are performance based, which means the Company must meet certain performance goals in order for the award to vest.
 For the restricted stock to vest, the Company must exceed the median shareholder return of the Comparator Group since the grant date as measured each year on January 31.
-For the restricted stock units, the Company's closing share price must exceed \$29.65 as of June 28 each year.
+For the restricted stock units, the Company's closing share price must exceed \$29.65 on June 28, 2006, June 28, 2007 and June 28, 2008 or any 20 trading day period subsequent to June 28, 2008 through June 28, 2010.
 The restricted stock vests ratably, based on performance over three years with a two-year catch up provision and a five-year term.
-The restricted stock units vest ratably, based on performance over three-years with a two-year catch up provision and a ten-year term.
+The restricted stock units vest ratably, based on performance over three-years, with a two-year catch up provision and a five-year term.
 Shares that do not vest based upon performance are forfeited at the end of the term.

-We granted performance-based restricted shares to the following TreeHouse senior vice presidents: Dennis F. Riordan, Danny Joe Coning, Alan T. Gambrel and Erik T. Kahler on January 30, 2007.
-These restricted shares have the same performance goals and remaining term as the restricted shares granted in 2005 to Messrs.
-Reed, Vermeylen, O'Neill and Walsh.
+We granted performance-based restricted stock to Dennis F. Riordan on January 30, 2007.
+These shares of restricted stock have the same performance goals and remaining term as the restricted stock granted in 2005 to Messrs.
+Reed, Vermylen, O'Neill and Walsh.
 The purpose of the restricted stock grant was to have all executive officers motivated to achieve the same performance goals.